Non-Polio Enterovirus Infection

 Which doctor treats non-polio enterovirus infection?

-Non-Polio Enterovirus Infection is usually treated by specialists in infectious disease specialist, general practitioner.
+Non-Polio Enterovirus Infection is usually treated by specialists in general practitioner, internist, gastroenterologist, family physician, preventive medicine specialist, infectious disease specialist, pulmonologist, ophthalmologist.